City-of-Helsinki/hel-keycloak/README.md

 `pip install jmespath`

-## Usage
+# Usage

-# Setup keycloak on localhost
+## Setup keycloak on localhost

 This requires a functioning docker install:

-`ansible-playbook -i local.inventory keycloak_install.yml`
+`ansible-playbook -i inventory/local.yml keycloak_install.yml`

-Look inside keycloak_install.yml to see the default password for "admin"-user (4IdVwfO8o8RHwcL72MVK).
+The keycloak admin is defined in the inventory  (admin/4IdVwfO8o8RHwcL72MVK).

-# Configure keycloak using REST API
+## Configure keycloak using REST API

+Make sure to wait until the keycloak is available before running the configuration.
+`docker logs keycloak_test --follow`

 The keycloak CLI client will be available on your local under ./bin.
 This folder is copied from the docker container /opt/jboss/keycloak/bin folder.

 Thereafter you can setup an example configuration using:

-`ansible-playbook -i local.inventory keycloak_config.yml`
+`ansible-playbook -i inventory/local.yml keycloak_config.yml`

-# Container management
+## Container management
+You can remove the keycloak and database container as well as the database volume with the command:
+`ansible-playbook -i inventory/local.yml keycloak_purge.yml`

+You can alternatively run the commands manually

 Stop all containers:
 `docker container stop $(docker container ls -q -f name=keycloak_test)`